MoLF: Mixture-of-Latent-Flow for Pan-Cancer Spatial Gene Expression Prediction from Histology: Abstract

 \section{Abstract}

 Inferring spatial transcriptomics (ST) from histology enables scalable histogenomic profiling, yet current methods are largely restricted to single-tissue models.
 This fragmentation fails to leverage biological principles shared across cancer types and hinders application to data-scarce scenarios.
 While pan-cancer training offers a solution, the resulting heterogeneity challenges monolithic architectures.
 To bridge this gap, we introduce \textbf{MoLF} (\textit{Mixture-of-Latent-Flow}), a generative model for pan-cancer histogenomic prediction.
 MoLF leverages a conditional Flow Matching objective to map noise to the gene latent manifold, parameterized by a Mixture-of-Experts (MoE) velocity field.
 By dynamically routing inputs to specialized sub-networks, this architecture effectively decouples the optimization of diverse tissue patterns.
 Our experiments demonstrate that MoLF establishes a new state-of-the-art, consistently outperforming both specialized and foundation model baselines on pan-cancer benchmarks.
-Furthermore, MoLF exhibits zero-shot generalization to cross-species data, suggesting it captures fundamental, conserved histo-molecular mechanisms. \textit{Project page at \href{https://susuhu.github.io/MoLF/}{https://susuhu.github.io/MoLF/}.}
+Furthermore, MoLF exhibits zero-shot generalization to cross-species data, suggesting it captures fundamental, conserved histo-molecular mechanisms.
+Code is available at \url{https://susuhu.github.io/MoLF/}.